srp33/WishBuilder/instructions.md

   git push origin <new-branch-name>
   ```

 19. Go [here](https://github.com/srp33/WishBuilder/compare?expand=1) to create a GitHub pull request.
 Put "master" as the base branch and your new branch as the compare branch.
-Click on "Create pull request".
-We will then check to make sure your code is working properly.
-If it is, we will integrate your code into the WishBuilder repository.
+Click on "Create pull request". **Please do not click on "Merge pull request" on the following page.** We will check to make sure your code is working properly.
+If it is, we will integrate your code into the master branch of the WishBuilder repository.
+You can check the status [here](https://srp33.github.io/WishBuilder/docs/dataSets).
+It may take hours (or even days) to finish processing, depending on the size of your data.

 ## Notes